Spring Nature Safari

 Each year we enjoy seeing amazing wildflowers, migrant warblers who have returned to nest, and many other amazing creatures during our daytime and nighttime forays into nature.
 Our past safaris have proven that there is always something new and fascinating to discover in the Hills of Shawnee and Ohio TNC / Edge of Appalachia preserve system.
 In addition, we visit Kamama Prairie, one of the Arc of Appalachia preserves.
 Our home base is at the Shawnee Lodge & Conference Center.

-- Friday Evening Welcome & Program: After check-in and registration (5:30–7 PM), participants heard from Jim McCormac on warblers of Shawnee State Forest followed by mothing, firefly spotting, and nocturnal insect walks under expert guidance.
+- Friday Evening Welcome & Program: Check-in and registration 4:30.
+PIzza at 5:30 - 6:30.
+7:00 Presentation, followed by mothing, firefly spotting, and nocturnal insect walks, weather permitting, under expert guidance.

-- Saturday Field Trips & Social Time: Guided day hikes began at 8:45 AM, exploring diverse forest flora, with lunches on-site and an afternoon Sunset Social (4–5 PM), followed by a dinner buffet.
-Evening sessions included Dr. Shauna Weyrauch on “Bobcat: The Return of the Native Ohio Wild Cat,” then more nighttime wildlife excursions.
+- Saturday Field Trips & Dinner and Presentation: Guided day hikes began at 8:45 AM, exploring diverse forest flora, with lunches on-site.
+5:30 dinner buffet followed by a presentationt, then more nighttime wildlife excursions.

 What Made It Special